 Adding SMB Shares

-SMB (also known as CIFS) is the native file sharing system in Windows.
+SMB (also known as CIFS) is the native file-sharing system in Windows.
 SMB shares can connect to most operating systems, including Windows, MacOS, and Linux.
 TrueNAS can use SMB to share files among single or multiple users or devices.

 SMB supports a wide range of permissions, security settings, and advanced permissions (ACLs) on Windows and other systems, as well as Windows Alternate Streams and Extended Metadata.
 SMB is suitable for managing and administering large or small pools of data.

 TrueNAS uses Samba to provide SMB services.
 The SMB protocol has multiple versions.
 An SMB client typically negotiates the highest supported SMB protocol during SMB session negotiation.
-Industry-wide, SMB1 protocol (sometimes referred to as NT1) usage is being deprecated for security reasons.
-However, most SMB clients support SMB 2 or 3 protocols, even when they are not default.
+Industry-wide, SMB1 protocol (sometimes referred to as NT1) usage is deprecated for security reasons.
+However, most SMB clients support SMB 2 or 3 protocols, even when not default.